Mokkatrukki/Kaira/README.md

 ## Overview

-Kaira is a Chrome extension that provides a powerful web element selection tool, allowing users to easily identify, inspect, and extract information about elements on any webpage.
-It's designed to help developers, testers, and web scrapers by providing accurate CSS selectors and XPath expressions for any element on a page.
+Kaira is a Chrome extension that provides a simple web element selection tool, allowing users to easily identify, inspect, and extract information about elements on any webpage.
+It's designed to help developers, testers, and web scrapers by providing XPath expressions and text content for any element on a page.

 ## Features

 - **Interactive Element Selection**: Click on any element on a webpage to select it
 - **DOM Navigation**: Use scroll wheel to navigate up and down the DOM tree
-- **Element Information**: View detailed information about selected elements:
+- **Element Information**: View essential information about selected elements:
-  - Tag name
-  - ID and classes
   - Text content
-  - CSS selector
   - XPath expression
-  - HTML content
-- **DOM Path Visualization**: See the full path from the selected element to the body
-- **Selector Testing**: Test CSS and XPath selectors to verify they find the correct element
-- **Copy to Clipboard**: Easily copy selectors and text content for use in your code
+- **Copy to Clipboard**: Easily copy XPath and text content for use in your code

 ## How It Works